wjessop/em-campfire/README.md

 Campfire sends periodic timestamp messages.
 They're useless for most applications, so set this option and they will be totally ignored.

+#### :user_agent

+Sets the User-Agent header for the EventMachine::HttpRequests to Campfire.
+Defaults to "em-campfire".

 ## Requirements

 I've tested it in Ruby >= 1.9.3.